amandahantony/kickstarter-analysis/README.md

  ![Outcomes_vs_Goals](Outcomes_vs_Goals.png)

 ### Limitations and Recommendations
 - After working with the first data set in the pivot table, we said that campaigns in May and June had higher success.
 However, it is also important to note that in general more campaigns were launched in those months.
 Instead of looking at percentages or ratios of success to failure, we simply looked at the count of success and failures.
 Yes the number of successful campaigns is larger in May than December, but the number of failures is also larger in May.
 Additionally, the first analysis of theatre campaigns included both musicals and plays.
 The second analysis was filtered to only look at data from plays.
-Although, we can still draw conclusions from both analyses, it is better to be consistent with the category data we are analyzing (i.e plays or musicals).
+Although, we can still draw conclusions from both analyses, it is better to be consistent with the category of data we are analyzing (i.e plays or musicals).
+Furthermore, each campaign had varying duration.
+The amount of time between launch and deadline could also affect the success of each campaign.
+-

-For all data values, tables and charts, refer to
+For all data values, tables and charts, refer to (Kickstarter_Challenge.xlsx)